 They have done a very neat cutting job here, but you can tear the flower however you like.
 After tearing it up, you will see some hairy pink stripes & a white cone inside.

 Now, we remove one piece of the cone by tearing down the pink, hairy stripes.
 You will then see the pollen & stigma inside the flower.

 The pollen is that little white grain.
 It's quite soft–like some tiny pieces of potato.
 Below that you can see the stigma.
 And right below the stigma is the receptive surface.
 This is the place where we will be transferring our little pollen to.

 Use a wet-tip toothpick to lift the pollen up & collect it.
 This is the trickiest part because it's very tiny to see.
 Here is the pollen:

 When you've collected a good amount of pollen, it's time for the step we've been waiting for.

-Step 5: Pollinate
+Step 5: Pollinating

 You can also swirl your toothpick around to make sure the pollen gets spread around the receptive surface.
 This helps higher the chance of successful pollination.

-You've just seen pollination within the same specie.
+You've just seen the pollination within the same specie.
 If you like to do a cross-pollination, instead of dropping the pollen inside the same flower, you can just take that pollen to a flower of another specie.

 The above method works well for folks with very good eyesight.
-But for folks with bad eyes & shaky hands, there is another easier pollinating method.
+But for folks with bad eyesight & shaky hands, there is another easier pollinating method.
 You can, sometimes, do this with your eyes closed.